Recognizing A Problem

 For the majority of our guests, a trip to one of our casinos is a fun, entertaining night out.
 For some, however, the urge to gamble can be overwhelming.

-This problem is called compulsive gaming and becomes a disorder when the individual loses the ability to stop gaming.
+This problem is called compulsive gambling and becomes a disorder when the individual loses the ability to stop gambling.
 High debt, family and work problems can arise.
 It takes help to stop.

 A good place to start is the Michigan Problem Gaming Helpline.
 It's strictly confidential, and the counselors know how to help.